FAQsFrequently Asked Questions

 We welcome your questions and will do our best to provide as much helpful information as possible in this section.

-Our patented Anonymous Block Key technology will initially begin deployment in Q3 of 2018 with selected partners in small business, corporate and government markets. .
-Following that introduction, we will be expanding to protect individual consumers through our Universal Signin (USi) subsidiary in early 2019.
+.Our patented Anonymous Access Key technology will initially begin deployment in Q4 of 2020 to selected partners in small business, corporate and government markets will begin in .

-What do you mean by physical computing devices?
+What do you mean by Smart Devices?

-What does Anonymous Block Key mean?
+What does Anonymous Access Key mean?

 A matched Anonymous Access Key is required in order to successfully access an account protected by our technology.
 The physical Smartphone or PC being used to generate the account access request must respond with the same hardware and software identifiers that were used to register its Anonymous Access Key into the Validation Database.
 Thus, access depends on not just a single factor, but on a combination of physical factors that make up the DNA of the Smartphone or PC seeking account access.

 Registering a Smart Device in the Validation Database?

 We have structured the architecture of the Validation Database to be an independent operation.
 When a Smart Device is registered by the rightful account owner, the specific identifiers that make up the Anonymous Access Key are entered into the Validation Database.